sthewissen/thewissenio2025/src/content/articles/2024-03-27-debug-rainbows-rereleased.md

 3. **Marvel at the Magic**: Sit back, relax, and watch as DebugRainbows works its colorful magic on your UI.
 With rainbow-colored debug modes and a customizable visual grid at your disposal, debugging XAML has never been more fun!

 And there you have it - the return of DebugRainbows!
-Say goodbye to the days of dull debugging routines and hello to a world of vibrant insights.
-With rainbow-colored debug modes and a customizable visual grid at your disposal, debugging XAML has never been more accessible or enjoyable.
+Say goodbye to the days of dull debugging routines and hello to a world of vibrant rainbowy goodness.
+Debugging that hot mess that is XAML has never been more enjoyable.
 So why not give it a try? 🌈